bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-2">Section 6.2: Using CSS transform</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-CSS transforms are based on the size of the elements so if you don&apos;t know how tall or wide your element is, you can position it absolutely 50% from the top and left of a relative container and translate it by 50% left and upwards to center it vertically and horizontally.
+<p>CSS transforms are based on the size of the elements so if you don&apos;t
+know how tall or wide your element is, you can position it absolutely 50% from the top and left of a relative container and translate it by 50% left and upwards to center it vertically and horizontally.</p>

-Keep in mind that with this technique, the element could end being rendered at a non-integer pixel boundary, making it look blurry.
-See &lbrack;&lbrack;this answer in SO&rbrack;&rbrack;(http://stackoverflow.com/a/32329785/1385678) for a workaround.
+<p>Keep in mind that with this technique, the element could end up being
+rendered at a non-integer pixel boundary, making it look blurry.
+See <a href="http://stackoverflow.com/a/32329785/1385678">this answer in Stack Overflow </a>for a workaround.</p>

 <h4>HTML:</h4>